geseib/awsgwlbworkshop/website/content/Lab2-internettoVPC/70-deployGWLBe/_index.md

 ## Create an Gateway Load balancer endpoint in VPC 1

 **Gateway load Balancer endpoints** are the networking entrypoint to a **Gateway Load Balancer**.
 In order to create these entrypoiints we must create a **Gateway Endpoint Service**, so that we can create **Gateway Endpoints** attached to the **GWLB**.
 Since we want to protect our applications in VPC1 we will create endpoints in subnets named "***stackName*** **-VPC1-FW-x-Subnets**".
 These subnets will be sandwiched between the IGW and the public subnets when we modify VPC routing.
-We will force inbound and outbound traffic to flow through these endpoints and allow the Firewalls to inspect all internet traffic.
+We will route all inbound and outbound traffic through these endpoints and allow the Firewalls to inspect all internet traffic.

 ![GWLBe Diagram](/images/gwlbe-diagram.png)